Existe aussi en Version Française

 Among all the colourful Westerners who were regularly appearing in Filipino war / action flicks during the 80's, a few seemed to be glob-trotters, and many other to have a history in the military.
 Nick Nicholson was in the US Navy and fought in Vietnam, Romano Kristoff was a former member of Légion Etrangère, Jim Moss was with the Marines in Okinawa as Military Police, Don Gordon Bell was a former member of the US Marines 1st Recon in Vietnam, Mike Cohen was a Colonel in the army, and won the Congressional Medal of Honour during WWII...
 Do you think casting directors were specifically looking for that kind of men for their war / action flicks, or is it just that most of the Westerners wandering in the Philippines and acting as extras at the time had that kind of profile?

 For the roles, they were looking for people that looked like soldiers.
 Often they would bring in soldiers from the bases to be extras.
 Another thing they did was to have a mini boot camp before the production started.
 So even the non-military extras looked more like the real thing.
 We did this in "Hamburger Hill".
 It was miserable.
-On one production (I think it was "Officer and a Gentleman") they were going to bring an actor from the U.S. to play a drill instructor.
+On "Full Metal Jacket", they were going to bring an actor from the U.S. to play a drill instructor.
 So they hired a real drill instructor from one of the bases to coach the actor.
 While they were waiting for the actor's arrival, the director asked the instructor to show him some of the routine that he would be teaching the actor.
 He did so well that the director gave him the part and left the actor in the States.
-The drill instructor was R. Lee Ermey, who went on to do "Full Metal Jacket" and other movies.
+The drill instructor was Ronald Lee Ermey, who went on to do many other movies.
 He was the co-star of "Demonstone" and told me this story.

 Among all those Westerners, which ones did you use to see the most, or did you feel close to?